Move beyond survival.

 You don’t need to show up calm, clear, or put together.
 You don’t need to know what to say or where things should go.

 You can come just as you are, whether anxious, uncertain, shut down, angry, hopeful, or silent.
-However you arrive, you’ll be met with care instead of judgement.
+However you arrive, you’ll be met with care instead of judgment.

 There’s no pressure to fix, perform, progress, or move faster than you’re ready.
 Instead, we notice what’s present and cultivate enough safety for your nervous system to start relaxing.
 When safety is present, a clearer understanding and new possibilities can emerge.